 History & Purpose

 They have been proven to be one of the most effective mechanisms during warfare.
-That is pretty amazing given that making a catapult is relatively easy to do.
+That is pretty amazing, given that making a catapult is relatively easy.

-Don’t forget to take the learning beyond making the catapult and into math and more science!
+Don’t forget to take the learning beyond making the catapult into math and more science!
 The science behind a catapult is physics.
 A catapult launches with stored energy.
-The energy used with catapults include tension, torsion, and gravity.
+The energy used with catapults includes tension, torsion, and gravity.

 Related Read: How to Make a Pulley with Kids